 - Let your child get involved in packing their lunch box.

 - Present food in a novel way by cutting sandwiches or chunks of cheese into different shapes.

 - In hot weather, keep the contents of your child’s lunchbox cool by including a pouch of yogurt or fruit puree or a carton of juice that has been frozen overnight.
 By lunchtime the item will have defrosted.

 - Children like to re-fuel quickly so that they can have the maximum amount of time in the playground to play with their friends.
 Make sure that all items are easy to open and eat.

-Should you decide that you would prefer to take your child home for lunch, then children should be collected promptly at 12 noon (Reception), 12.15 pm (Key Stage 1) and 12.30 pm (Key Stage 2).
+Should you decide that you would prefer to take your child home for lunch, then children should be collected promptly at 11.30 am (Reception), 11.45 am (Key Stage 1), 12.15 pm (Lower Key Stage 2) and 12.30 pm (Upper Key Stage 2).
 Pupils must return to school promptly in readiness to start the afternoon session.